The Warehouse workers 'suicidal' following mass job cut announcement, First Union says

 Staff facing layoffs at The Warehouse are 'suicidal' and 'in a bad way' following the country's largest retailer's plans to overhaul the way it operates, according to a union.

+The Warehouse said it knew about two people signed off of work by their GP due to related stress but did not know of suicidal staff.
+A spokesperson said the company has a suicide support policy and would "take any hint of suicide very seriously".

-But Pejman Okhovat, chief executive of The Warehouse, said the company had been in constant contact with team members and had offered "a range of support" including paid-for counselling to staff affected by the proposals.
+Pejman Okhovat, chief executive of The Warehouse, added the company had been in constant contact with team members and had offered "a range of support" including paid-for counselling to staff affected by the proposals.

-The company is proposing a number of changes within its business, including closing its regional distribution centres and opening a centralised facility to improve the company's online shopping service.
+The company is proposing a number of changes within its business, including closing its regional fulfilment centres and opening a centralised facility to improve the company's online shopping service.

 Along with that, eight stores have been subject to a radical "pilot" scheme which has resulted in significant changes to staff rosters.